wp-plugins/wp-simple-firewall/readme.txt

 *	ADD:		Add various WordPress security features dynamically that would otherwise require wp-config.php editing.
 *	CHANGE:		Interface to give a better "At-A-Glance" Dashboard summary view, that also allows you to turn on/off core features.

+= 2.3.0 =

+*	ADDED:		Automatic cleaning of GASP Comments Filter and Login Protection database entries (older than 24hrs) using WordPress Cron (everyday @ 6am)
+*	CHANGED:	Huge code refactoring to allow for more easily use with other WordPress plugins.

 = 2.2.5 =

 *	ADDED:		Email sending options for automatic update notifications - options to change the notification email address, or turn it off completely.